mewbotorg/mewbot/dev-docs/adding-a-new-component-type.md

 Here is the place to include additional logic which will be common to all instances of the new component.

+# Stage 7 - Declare the new component for export

+Add your new component to __all__ in the api which you have updated, e.g. `v1.py`.

-# Stage 7 - Wrapup
+# Stage 8 - Wrapup

 Run mypy to check that it reports no errors with the class installation.